Totty27/Walmart-Sales-Data/README.md

 # 1. Project Overview

-This project analyzes Walmart's weekly sales data to uncover trends, seasonal patterns, and the impact of economic and environmental factors on retail performance, with the goal of supporting data-driven decision-making.
+This project analyzes Walmart's weekly sales data to uncover trends, seasonal patterns, and the impact of economic and environmental factors on retail performance, with the goal of supporting data-driven decision-making to help improve sales performance across all Walmart stores.

 The dataset contains weekly sales records across multiple stores, along with influencing variables such as: